nf-core/taxprofiler/docs/usage.md

 We generally recommend cleaning up and preprocessing your reads prior passing to `metaval`.

-If you want to filter short FASTQ input files reads to `metaval` (as in, your reads are not already preprocessed), include `--perform_shortread_qc --perform_shortread_complexityfilter --save_complexityfiltered_reads`.
+If you want to filter your short FASTQ input files reads for use in `metaval` (as in, your reads are not already preprocessed), additionally include `--perform_shortread_qc --perform_shortread_complexityfilter --save_complexityfiltered_reads`.
 If you want to filter your long FASTQ input files reads for use in `metaval`, additionally specify `--perform_longread_qc --save_preprocessed_reads`.

 If you want to remove host reads from short-read input to `metaval`, include `--perform_shortread_hostremoval`.